16Krishna/Vrinda_Store_Analysis_UsingPowerBI/README.md

 ### Steps followed

 - Step 1 : Data cleaning in excel:

 		In the gender column, all the 'M' was given as Male and 'F' was Female The Qty column, all the One was replaced with 1 and all the Two was replaced by 2

 - Step 2 : Data Processing/DAX using Transform Data in PowerBI:

-		Extraction of Month from each cell using Transform Data->Add column->Date->Month->Name of the Month Created Age Group column such that the relation between age and gender can be found out = Table.AddColumn(#"Inserted Month Name", "Custom", each if [Age] > 50 then "Senior" else if [Age] > 20 then "Adult" else if [Age] > 0 then "Teens" else null)
+		-Extraction of Month from each cell using Transform Data->Add column->Date->Month->Name of the Month -Created Age Group column such that the relation between age and gender can be found out = Table.AddColumn(#"Inserted Month Name", "Custom", each if [Age] > 50 then "Senior" else if [Age] > 20 then "Adult" else if [Age] > 0 then "Teens" else null)

 Now we will analyze the data-

 - Step 3 : KPI on the following-
             Count(Distinct) of OrderID